Peremptory norm: International legal theory

+Feminist critiques and gender discrimination

+Feminist scholars have challenged both the accepted catalogue of peremptory norms and the methods used to identify them.
+In 1993, Hilary Charlesworth and Christine Chinkin argued that the doctrine has privileged harms associated with male experience while excluding sexual equality, reproductive freedom and endemic violence against women.
+In 2021, Mary Hansel argued that the International Law Commission's positivist identification methodology lacked clear benchmarks, comprehensive evidentiary assessments and consistent rules for weighting evidence, allowing discretionary choices to appear objective and facilitating the exclusion of feminist priorities.
+In 2022, Patricia Viseur Sellers highlighted Hansel's research and analysis concerning the ILC's exclusion of gender discrimination and its treatment of CEDAW reservations, while adding examples concerning state objections to and withdrawals of reservations and international criminal law jurisprudence.

 Examples

 There have been frequent assertions by judges, states, and others that certain principles of law are so fundamental as to be considered jus cogens.
 For example, there are the principles of Articles 1 and 2 of the United Nations Charter, which guarantee the sovereignty of states.
 There are also some human rights that are claimed to be protected by rules of jus cogens.

 Execution of juvenile offenders

 In 1987, the Inter-American Commission on Human Rights found the United States in violation of jus cogens for permitting the execution of two persons convicted of crimes committed before their 18th birthdays.
 The case of Michael Domingues v.
 United States provides an example of an international body's opinion that a particular norm is of a jus cogens nature.
 Michael Domingues had been convicted and sentenced to death in Nevada, United States for two murders committed when he was 16 years old.
 Domingues brought the case in front of the Inter-American Commission on Human Rights which delivered a non-legally binding report.
 The United States argued that there was no jus cogens norm that "establishes eighteen years as the minimum age at which an offender can receive a sentence of death".
 The Commission concluded that there was a "jus cogens norm not to impose capital punishment on individuals who committed their crimes when they had not yet reached 18 years of age".

-The United States has subsequently banned the execution of juvenile offenders.
+The United States has since banned the execution of juvenile offenders.
 Although not necessarily in response to the above non-binding report, the Supreme Court cited evolving international norms as one of the reasons for the ban (Roper v.
 Simmons).